 The Forum chairs will present the contents of the release.
 A Round Table discussion will be held immediately following the webinar.

-DMTF’s Redfish®, Release 2021.2 is now available for public download.
+DMTF’s Redfish®, Release 2023.1 is now available for public download.
 Designed to deliver simple and secure management for hybrid IT and the Software Defined Data Center (SDDC), the latest release of the Redfish standard includes 28 schema updates and 11 new schemas as well as additional query parameters added to the syntax of the Redpath Specification.